ddelnano/terraform-provider-mikrotik/docs/index.md

-= Mikrotik Provider
+# Mikrotik Provider

 The mikrotik provider is used to interact with the resources supported by RouterOS.
 The provider needs to be configured with the proper credentials before it can be used.

-== Requirements
+## Requirements

-** Terraform 0.12+
-** Go 1.11+ (to build the provider plugin)
 ** RouterOS v6.45.2+ (It may work with other versions but it is untested against other versions!)

-== Using the provider
+## Using the provider

-If you're building the provider, follow the instructions to install it as a https://www.terraform.io/docs/plugins/basics.html#installing-plugins[plugin].
-After placing it into your plugins directory, run `terraform init` to initialize it.
+This provider is on the terraform registry so you only need to reference it in your terraform code (example below).

-== Example Usage
+## Example Usage

 ```hcl
 # Configure the mikrotik Provider